2021 United Nations Secretary-General selection

 A United Nations Secretary-General selection was held in June 2021 to choose the Secretary-General of the United Nations.
-Incumbent Antonio Guterres was the only official candidate for the position.
+Incumbent António Guterres was the only official candidate for the position.
 On June 8, 2021, Guterres was unanimously recommended by the United Nations Security Council (SC) for a second term at the helm of the organisation.
 His re-election was ratified by the United Nations General Assembly (GA) by acclamation on June 18, 2021, without a vote.
 Guterres commenced his second term on 1 January 2022.

 Background

 Article 97 of the United Nations Charter, states "The Secretary-General shall be appointed by the General Assembly upon the recommendation of the Security Council".
 As a result, the selection is subject to the veto of any of the five permanent members of the Security Council.
 The Charter's minimal language has since been supplemented by other procedural rules and accepted practices.

 Although different regions have held the office, no secretary from Eastern Europe has ever been selected Secretary-General.
 No woman has ever been selected either.
 In 2016 there were various international campaigns to select an eastern European or a woman.
 Despite this, the selection was won by the only candidate who was neither female nor from Eastern Europe.
 In 2021, some groups attempted to revive the campaign to elect a woman at the helm of the United Nations, but no female candidate was nominated by a member state to be considered by the Security Council.